 What Can You Do With a Marketing Degree?

 A marketing or digital marketing degree gives a robust foundation for you to be employable and have a good career.
 The training is general and qualifies you for many business jobs.
+Marketing degrees are worth it for the strategic edge they provide in harnessing digital trends, consumer insights, and analytics for impactful careers.

-The marketing industry itself is deep in terms of work opportunity.
-More than half a million Australians are employed in related occupations.
+- More than half a million Australians are employed in related occupations.
 The largest categories are "Advertising, Public Relations & Sales Managers" and "Advertising & Marketing Professionals".

 Marketing skills also allow you to work anywhere.
 Nearly every business or other organisation needs advertising, branding and promotions to be noticed.
 Skills are highly transferable between entities and across industries.